 The RJC's standards are designed to recognise and align with other frameworks for responsible business practices wherever possible.
 Some external standards and initiatives are recognised by the RJC as equivalent to one or more COP or CoC Standard provisions.
-In these cases, members and auditors can use external certification to assume conformance without additional self-assessment or review where:
+In these cases, members and auditors can use external certification to assume conformance without additional self-assessment or review, unless otherwise specified in Table 2, and where:

-- the audit was conducted within the previous 12 months; - the external certification scope applies to the member's RJC certification scope; and - there are no open major or critical non-conformities (or equivalent as identified in Tables 4a and 4b below) and corrective action plans are in place to close any minor non-conformities within the next 12 months.
+- The audit was conducted within the previous 12 months; - The external certification scope applies to the member's RJC certification scope; and - There are no open major or critical non-conformities (or equivalent as identified in Tables 4a and 4b below) and corrective action plans are in place to close any minor non-conformities within the next 12 months.